 The use of the verb ‘clamping’ is directly pulled from the semantic field of teeth.
 The image of teeth chewing is paired with typical British foods.
 Milligan references ‘fish’, which is a reference to fish and chips widely considered a national dish of England.
 This poem is typically British in its connotations.

 Lines Nine – Twelve

 This poem again sings the praise of ‘English Teeth’, but with the final twist coming in the last line.
-There is an enforced hyphen which forces a break in the otherwise fast poem.
+There is an enforced hyphen that forces a break in the otherwise fast poem.
 This leads to the last line being read much slower than the rest.
 It is here, during the last line, where the punchline of the joke comes.
 Milligan is saying that British people have ‘brown grey and black’ teeth.
-This goes against the built up tone of the ‘happy’ and ‘fun’ ‘teeth’.
-Milligan pokes fun at the stereotype, characterising the Teeth as browning and rotting.
+This goes against the built-up tone of the ‘happy’ and ‘fun’ ‘teeth’.
+Milligan pokes fun at the stereotype, characterizing the ‘Teeth’ as browning and rotting.

 The poem is not one meant to offend, it is just Milligan writing in his typical comic style.

 About Spike Milligan